Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

 Podbean makes setting up and monetizing your podcast as easy as can be.
 I love that newbies and professionals can use this platform to find the podcasting success they’re looking for.
 You can even use your phone to start sharing your message with the world in just a few clicks.
 I also like that they provide a podcasting website with every account, so your audience can easily find your content online.

 Yes – Save 23%

-PodBean is my #5 recommendation.
-They’ve been in the podcasting hosting space for over 10 years, host 540,000 podcasters, and are the easiest-to-use host on this list.
+PodBean has been in the podcasting hosting space for over ten years, hosts 540,000 podcasters, and is the easiest-to-use host on this list.

-- 5 hours of storage on the free plan.
+- Five hours of storage on the free plan.

 - Unlimited storage on the $9/month plan.

 - Patreon program to accept recurring revenue from listeners.

 - Auto-posting to social media like Facebook and Twitter.